MNS PRE-K AND 3-K

 Applying for Kindergarten after being enrolled in Pre-K

-Even if your child attends Pre-K at PS 290, you MUST follow the procedures and apply for kindergarten during the kindergarten admission process next year.
-Enrollment in a Pre-K program does not necessarily affect your child’s enrollment for kindergarten.
+Even if your child attends Pre-K at PS 290, you MUST follow the procedures and apply for kindergarten during the kindergarten admission process for the following year.
+E